Effective Date: December 02, 2013

 (5) Serving on NASA advisory boards, panels, and working groups in accordance with their charters as coordinated and approved by local and Headquarters Senior Management.

-(6) Reporting information regarding environmental management activities to the Assistant Administrator for Infrastructure and Administration or the designee.
+(6) Reporting information regarding environmental management activities to the Assistant Administrator for Strategic Infrastructure or the designee.

 The majority of environmental and energy regulations include specific requirements to assess compliance.
 These requirements are monitored by external regulatory agencies and through Headquarters environmental functional reviews to ensure compliance with requirements of the relevant laws.
 NASA's internal metrics for environmental management cover compliance, restoration, and conservation measures to meet reporting requirements of the Office of Management and Budget and other external oversight agencies.